Mochaul/advpro-lab/tutorial-4/README.md

 > Feel free to use this section to write your own notes related to your attempt
 > in doing the tutorial.
 You can also use this section to write text for
 > answering question(s) mentioned in the task checklists.

+The eager approach instantiates the Singleton fields when the Singleton class is loaded, while the lazy approach instantiates only when needed (ex. when get() is called).
+Eager :

+Simple, class is always ready
+More overhead
+Lazy
+Less overhead
+Complex